 Dental bridges are medium-sized restorations designed to replace one or more missing teeth.
 Once in place, the prosthetic can improve your appearance as well as your dental function.
-Prior to placing a restoration, Dr. Demille or Dr. Mackay will perform a thorough examination and evaluate your dental health to determine the most suitable type of bridge for your needs.
+Prior to placing a restoration, Dr. Chris DeMlle or Dr. Parker DeMille will perform a thorough examination and evaluate your dental health to determine the most suitable type of bridge for your needs.
 A traditional bridge will be affixed to the adjacent teeth; therefore, these teeth must be strong and healthy enough to uphold the bridge.
 Dental implants, on the other hand, require a sturdy jawbone for support.
 If you have been missing teeth for a significant period of time, you have likely suffered bone recession, and you may not qualify for an implant-supported bridge.
 Frequently, however, our dentists can perform a bone graft or sinus lift to restore your candidacy for dental implants.

 Dental bridges are medium-sized restorations designed to replace one or more missing teeth.
 Once in place, the prosthetic can improve your appearance as well as your dental function.

 What to Expect When You Receive a Dental Bridge